harmsm/scientific-posters/dev/talk.md

 >>>
 ###Principles
 <ul>
-    <li>Woo your audience: people have to choose your poster among many</li>
+    <li>Persuade your audience: tell them why they should care about the science</li>
     <li class="fragment">Be excited about your science</li>
     <li class="fragment">Make your poster a conversation</li>
 </ul>